What is dengue?

 How is dengue diagnosed?

-Dengue can be diagnosed by testing whole blood samples by RT-PCR to isolate the virus (detect the viral RNA).
-This test is reliable and can detect the virus within two to seven days after illness onset.
-After seven days of illness onset, serological tests can be used to measure the antibody response to dengue.
+Dengue can be diagnosed in the early stages of illness by testing serum samples for the dengue virus.
+This test is reliable and can detect the virus during the first seven days after illness onset.
+After seven days of illness, serologic tests can be used to assess a person's antibody response to see if they might have been exposed to a dengue virus.

 What is the treatment for dengue?

 Persons suffering from dengue should consult a physician for care.
-There is no specific medication for treatment of a dengue infection other than supportive care.
-Persons who think they have dengue should only use pain relievers (analgesics) with acetaminophen.
-Due to potential for bleeding during dengue infection, Ibuprofen, Naproxen, aspirin or aspirin containing drugs should be avoided.
+There is no specific medication for treatment of dengue, other than supportive care.
+Persons who think they might have dengue should only use pain relievers (analgesics) with acetaminophen.
+Due to the potential for bleeding during dengue virus infection, aspirin, aspirin-containing drugs, or aspirin-like products, such as ibuprofen or naproxen, should be avoided.
 Additionally, one should also rest, drink plenty of fluids to prevent dehydration, and avoid mosquito bites while febrile.

 Do people who have been in contact with someone with dengue need to be tested and treated?

-Contacts of individuals with dengue should be tested if they exhibit similar symptoms and have a history of travel or mosquito exposure.
-Dengue is not transmitted directly from person to person, but an infected individual may pass the virus to mosquitoes, potentially exposing others.
+Contacts of people with dengue should be tested if they exhibit symptoms of dengue virus infection and have a history of travel or mosquito exposure.
+Dengue is not transmitted directly from person to person, but an infected person can pass the virus to mosquitoes, potentially exposing others.

 How can dengue be prevented?